Lapiz-js/core/readme.md

 ### TODO: use getFnName everywhere
 to avoid the "bound [name]" problem

-### TODO: move Map stuff to set
-so $L.set.meth becomes $L.set.meth

 ### TODO: Lapiz.Class constructor: not new flag

 Often, I design applications where the constructor is never meant to be directly invoked, the Upsert method is

 ### TODO: Support err args in init.js

 Right now, everything needs to be an error string, should also support errors passed in directly.

 ### TODO: Reconsider SetOnce as getter

 SetOnce is intended to do double duty as a true set once as well as a short hand for a getter.
 Perhaps it would be better to introduce another short hand for getter "+getter".
 The real benefit being a clearer error.